 In 2010, Jason Williams founded and launched the Aspire Movement, a mentoring ministry geared toward developing and deploying the next generation of leaders through mutually transforming relationships.
 But why?

-The answer is two-fold; his testimony and God’s call on his life.
+The answer is two-fold: his testimony and God’s call on his life.

 After graduating from Birmingham Southern College, Jason repented for his sinful ways and surrendered his life to Christ.
-He immediately he felt a clear call to minister to at-risk urban youth who grew up with some of the same issues he faced.
+He immediately felt a clear call to minister to at-risk urban youth who grew up with some of the same issues he faced.
 Williams' conviction that urban youth lack social capital and encouragement led him to start a life on life mentoring program that matches students with Godly role models to walk alongside each other in a dignity-affirming relationship.

 Sometimes, an infusion of hope and help from the outside is all that is needed to make a monumental difference.
 That is where mentors and volunteers come in.
 They are tasked with being a model, encouragement, friend, and advisor to the children over the course of many years.
 We started with a small group of pioneering mentors in 2011 who were matched with 4th graders at Restoration Academy.
 In just 3 years, Aspire had expanded to impact over 250 students in 12 schools.
 Now after 9 years, we currently have mentors at CJ Donald, Avondale, Oliver, Tuggle & Princeton Elementary, as well as Fairfield Middle, Fairfield High, Restoration Academy, Cornerstone School and more.
 We also facilitate small group mentoring at 3 schools - Brighton Elementary, Wylam K-8, and Rising Hope Academy.